joeldipops/TransferBoy/README.md

 For anyone that stumbles across this and feels like trying it out, beware that while it does successfully read in ROMs from the T-Pak and "emulate" the gameboy, it currently "runs" at about 10 frames per second, (slightly faster if you don't bother rending half the frames) not to mention a bunch of graphical issues and just plain ugliness that I've decided not to fix until I get performance under control.

 In parallel I'm writing **SuperTestBoy** a game boy ROM intended to exercise each of the Super Gameboy features to make sure they are implemented as correctly as possible in Transfer Boy

+I will try to put any updates on my twitter https://twitter.com/joeldipops